 Dr. Morin’s advanced skill stems from his educational background at New York Medical College, as an honorable member of the Alpha Omega Alpha Honor Medical Society and represented as Vice President of his college chapter of the American Medical Association.
 After completing a series of competitive educational programs, Dr. Morin proudly received his medical degree.
 Once Dr. Morin earned his diploma, he moved on to complete a combination of general and plastic surgery residency at the University of Medicine and Dentistry of New Jersey where he served as Plastic Surgery Chief Resident.
 Following his post-graduate training, Dr. Morin pursued his special interest as a Craniofacial and Pediatric Plastic Surgery Fellow at Miami Children’s Hospital in Miami, Florida.
 It was in that the frame that Dr. Morin had the privilege of training with one of the world’s most respected craniofacial surgeons, Dr. S. Anthony Wolfe.

 The additional training and education Dr. Morin has accomplished allow him to practice the complicated areas of nasal reconstruction, ear reconstruction and cosmetic and cleft rhinoplasty with highly-sought after results.
 He holds his aesthetic procedures to the highest standards and tailors each technique to achieve the results patients desire most.
-In addition to his practice in NYC, Dr. Morin travels internationally to extend help to adults and children in need of complex plastic surgery and reconstructive care.
+In addition to his practice in NJ, Dr. Morin travels internationally to extend help to adults and children in need of complex plastic surgery and reconstructive care.
 He has received numerous Awards of Distinction in recognition of his services to the children of these foreign regions and was featured on the ABC Nightline special about the United States surgical effort in Haiti titled “ER: Haiti.”

 Dr. Morin has studied extensively and his work has been featured in many publications.
-The American Board of Plastic Surgery member has shared his work at medical conferences from New York to Israel.
+The American Board of Plastic Surgery member has shared his work at medical conferences from New Jersey to Israel.
 His personalized technique utilized during primary rhinoplasty produces confidence and excellent results for the many patients he has served over the span of his career.
 Dr. Robert J. Morin belongs to many regional and national plastic surgery societies and is a distinguished contributor on RealSelf.com.